-Bannon-backed GOP Senate hopefuls begin distancing themselves amid Trump feud
+Some Bannon-backed Senate hopefuls begin distancing themselves amid Trump feud

-Two Bannon-backed candidates downplayed the importance of his support and underscored their commitment to Trump's agenda.
+Two Bannon-backed Senate hopefuls downplayed the importance of his support and underscored their commitment to Trump's agenda.

 In Arizona, a spokesman for Kelli Ward -- the conservative that hard-liner Bannon backed even as leading GOP strategists and Trump himself attempted to recruit someone else into the race to replace retiring Sen. Jeff Flake -- cast Bannon's endorsement as unimportant.